The English Language Institute (ELI) at the University of Pittsburgh has six essential functions at the University.

 The third function is to provide English language support for students who are non-native speakers of English and who have already matriculated at the University of Pittsburgh.
 The ELI offers credit and non-credit courses for students who may need additional assistance.
 In addition, when feasible, the ELI provides specialized English instruction to programs that request such assistance.

-The fourth function is to provide expertise for various other University related endeavors that involve ESL, TESOL, and international issues.
+The fifth function is to provide expertise for various other University related endeavors that involve English language learners, TESOL, and international issues.

-The fifth function is to actively participate in and contribute to the development of the field of English as a Second Language, especially in areas of classroom instruction, professional development, program structure and administrative practices.
+The sixth function is to actively participate in and contribute to the development of the field of English for speakers of other languages, especially in areas of classroom instruction, second language learning and acquisition, professional development, program structure and administrative practices.

 program was designed for international students who want to